cleverchuk/ices/README.md

 **bool** | **modify**(const double* sumrho, double* param, double* lowerbound, double* upperbound, const double* maximum, double* t, const int master = 0)<br/>`Searches for the maximum parameter value`

 #### Visualization
-Visualization involved reading the data and plotting it and it was written in Python using Matplotlib(Could have used VTK).
+Visualization involved reading the data and plotting it.
+It was written in Python using Matplotlib(Could have used VTK).
 The following table has information about the functions.

 Modifier |Method and Description